-To Load WAV Files and Assign Pad Modes:
+To Load a WAV File into a Pad:

 - 1. Push the PADS button to bring up the Pads screen. - 2.
 Select a pad by touching it or using the control knobs to cycle through the pads.
 The top control knobs move the selection horizontally.
 The bottom left control knob moves the selection vertically.
 The selected pad is highlighted pink.
 Touching a pad that is loaded with a WAV file will also trigger playback of that WAV file. - 3.
 Press the INFO button.
 If the pad was empty, the WAV Load and Record screen will be displayed.
 If the pad already had a WAV file assigned, the Waveform screen will be displayed.